Vyral/aimee-freeman-recruiting/_posts/2018-05-10-welcome-to-my-video-blog.md

 ---
 youtube_code:
 excerpt: >-
-  Being on a team that facilitates individual growth as well as team building is so important in the real estate world.
+  Being on a team that facilitates individual growth and team building is so important in the real estate world.
 Learn why our team is just what you're looking for.
 enclosure:
 pullquote: